-To update successfully, the terminal needs to be connected to your network and turned on for at least one maintenance interval (by default 180 minutes) before the restart hour.
+To update successfully, the terminal needs to be turned on and connected to your network for at least one maintenance interval (by default 180 minutes) before the restart hour.
 If the update fails, the terminal will run as before on the old software version.
-The POS Operations team will notice this, and schedule an update for the next night.
+We will notice this, and schedule an update for the next night.

 In case of unexpected issues we can pause the update process or roll back to a previous release at any time.
-When you are ready to follow automatic updates again, you can contact firstname.lastname@example.org.
+When you are ready to follow automatic updates again, you can contact the POS Estate Management team at firstname.lastname@example.org.

 Flex Beta program